awsdocs/vm-import-export-user-guide/doc_source/vmexport.md

 + You can't export an instance with encrypted EBS snapshots in the block device mapping\.
 + You can't export an instance with instance store volumes in the block device mapping\.
 + You can only export EBS volumes that are specified in the block device mapping, not EBS volumes attached after instance launch\.
++ You can't export an instance launched from an imported image if you deleted the AMI or the EBS snapshot for the AMI\.
+To work around the issue, create an AMI from the instance and export the AMI\.
 + You can't export an instance that has more than one virtual disk\.
 + You can't export an instance that has more than one network interface\.
 + You can't export an instance from Amazon EC2 if you've shared it from another AWS account\.